 Any brand of marine salt is okay for your brackish water aquarium.
 However, ensure you get suitable marine salt for brackish water tanks and not freshwater tank salt.

 All of the above-listed equipment is needed for setting up a brackish tank.

 As mentioned above, brackish water is found in different areas like the estuary, mangrove swamps, and rivers.
 As the brackish water area differs, so is the fish.
 Some fish are found in the ends of fast-flowing rivers, some in the mangrove swamps and slow-flowing estuaries.

 Below are three different categories of recommended setups of the brackish water aquarium.

 A massive tank of about 125 gallons is best appropriate for setting up an estuary brackish water aquarium.
 The water movement in the estuaries area is a slow, moderate flow; therefore, aquarists ensure the aeration from filters is adequate.

 There are different fish that can be in your estuary brackish water aquariums.
-You can pick from either 6 Monos or 6 Sebae Monos or 5 Colombian Shark Catfish or 5 Scats.
+You can pick from either 6 Monos, 6 Sebae Monos, 5 Colombian Shark Catfish, or 5 Scats.

 Plants are not likely to survive after specific gravity is raised over 1.015.
-Aquarists replace plants with marine algae such as Caulerpa green algae after plants are eaten up or die off.
+For that reason, aquarists replace plants with marine algae such as Caulerpa green algae after plants are eaten up or die off.